What type of procedures does Surgery on Sunday provide?

 Where must I reside in order to qualify for services?

-An individual must live within a 250 mile radius of Lexington, Kentucky.
+An individual must live within a 250-mile radius of Lexington, Kentucky.
 This is in order to ensure a patient receives appropriate post-operative care.
-Occasionally, the medical review Committee will consider requests outside of the 250 mile radius on a very limited basis.
-The final decision rests with the review committee as well as the surgeon.
+Occasionally, the Medical Review Committee will consider requests outside of the regular service area but this is on a very limited basis.

 What are the qualifications to be considered for Surgery on Sunday?